jimmylevell/crowd-overview/ObjectCounter/readme.md

 - [DeepSort](https://github.com/nwojke/deep_sort) - Simple Online and Realtime Tracking with a Deep Association Metric [OpenCV-Tracking-V4](./OpenCV-Tracking-V4/Readme.md): one of the most widely used object tracking architectures
 - [StrongSORT](https://github.com/dyhBUPT/StrongSORT) with [OSNet](https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet) [OpenCV-Tracking-V5](./OpenCV-Tracking-V5/Readme.md): within this project the most performant object tracker.
 Therefore this tracker is used for the final implementation.

-The algorithms were compared based on (https://motchallenge.net/results/MOT20/?det=All) and on implementation availabilities.
-Furthermore the algorithms had to be freely accessible.
+The above list is based on the results of the [MOT20](https://motchallenge.net/results/MOT20/?det=All) benchmark and public available implementation of these algorithms within GitHub.

-This project continues on information based on this article: https://arxiv.org/pdf/2202.13514.pdf
+This project heavily relies on the information of this article: https://arxiv.org/pdf/2202.13514.pdf

 Based on [2]